gaywrites/typography-only/README.md

-# Web Starter
+# Typography Only for YOUR TOPIC

-> Computers are dumb.
-Humans make them smart.
+> Small line from you content

-Starter (boilerplate) for all future projects.
+A web project to experiment with ONLY CSS typography.

-## Why Does This Exist?
+## CSS Concepts
-* Don't start with nothing
+* Typography
-* Common boilerplate for web projects
+* Box Model
-* I am a human being who makes mistakes
+* CSS Variables